whikernel/Gostxboard/README.md

 ### Contribution guidelines ###

 Any support or contribution is welcome.
-You can contact developpers by [mail](mailto: gostxboard_support@whitekernel.fr).
+You can contact developpers by [email](mailto: gostxboard_support@whitekernel.fr).

 ## Disclaimer
  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.